Quick Verdict

 What is the difference between SVOD, TVOD, and AVOD?

-Which OTT monetization model is best for new platforms?
+Which OTT monetization model is best for a new platform?

 Can an OTT platform use SVOD, TVOD, and AVOD together?